emlid/emlid-docs/docs/common/tutorials/placing-the-base.md

 <p style="text-align:center"><img src="../img/reach/placing-the-base/averaged-float.gif" style="width: 600px;"/></p>

 On the left of the next illustration (see figure 4) the rover passes the marked rectangular contour several times.
 This rover receives the corrections from the base configured using averaged fix position.
 When the base is set up using averaged fix solution, the coordinates are determined with centimeter accuracy (if obtaining survey-grade NTRIP corrections).
 In this case the deviations of the each path built immediately after reaveraging several times will be within few centimeters.
-Take a look at figure 5.
+Take a look on the right of figure 4.

 <p style="text-align:center"><img src="../img/reach/placing-the-base/averaged-fix.png" style="width: 800px;"/></p>
 _Figure 4_